jannis-maier/AdvancedEventMeshBootcamp/exercises/ex1/Readme.md

 1. Go back to the original tab in your browser and click on **"Cluster Manager"** on the left.
 2. In the All Services screen click on the **"Broker Asia"** tile.

-HINT: If you cannot see the tiles, uncheck the Only show my services box.
+HINT: If you cannot see the tiles, uncheck the "Only show my services" box.

 ![Pic 2](./images/ex1-2.png)